GlobalNOC/tsds-grafana/filter.md

 {"type": "search", "get": ["node"], "by": "node", "from": "interface", "fields": ["node"], "search": "$Search",  "order_by": "node", "limit": "100", "text": "{{node}}", "value": "{{node}}"}
 ```

 Preview of values should show all the nodes from the query.
 Click save and go back to the dashboard.
-Inputting any search term in the search box will now show the results in the drop down list.
+Inputting any search term in the search box will now show any matching results as a drop down list.

 ## Adhoc filters